JouseJG/docker-nginx-certbot-fastapi/README.md

-# NginX with Let’s Encrypt and FastAPI on docker-compose
+# nginx with Let’s Encrypt and FastAPI on docker-compose

 `init-letsencrypt.sh` fetches and ensures the renewal of a Let’s Encrypt certificate for one or multiple domains in a docker-compose